-Yes, probably this was the intuition, or subconsciousness, who told me what to do: don't try to swim against the current, you have no chance, this strategy is hopeless.
-But you can swim vertically, in some 90 degrees to the current!
+Yes, probably this was intuition, or my subconsciousness, that was telling me what to do.
+It was saying: “Don't try to swim against the current, you have no chance, this strategy is hopeless.
+But you can swim vertically, 90 degrees to the current! ”

 Yes, this strategy began to work.

-Still paddling the strongest and the fastest I could, I began slowly and gradually escaping from the rocks…
+Still paddling the strongest and the fastest that I could, I began to slowly and gradually escape from the rocks…

-I survived once again, thanks Neptune that you spared me!
+I had survived once again, thanks Neptune for sparing my life!

-From everything we have to learn.
-My conclusion from this happy-ended "drama" is to raise the head more frequently😊
+From all that I could have learned from this happy-ending "drama," my conclusion was to raise my head more often.

+Chapter 13

-Chapter 13, Passing the Test
+Passing the Test

-In August I took also extensive fitness tests.
-It came outstanding, I was in perfect physical shape.
+In August I took an extensive series of fitness tests.
+The results were outstanding, I was in perfect physical shape.